10 Gentle Yoga Poses for Arthritis Pain Relief

 Over time, yes.
 Consistent practice gradually improves range of motion.
 However, the goal isn’t extreme flexibility—it’s functional mobility for daily activities.

 Looking for more exercises for joint health?
-Explore our chair exercises for knee arthritis or learn about water aerobics for joint pain.
+Explore our chair exercises for knee arthritis or learn about water exercises for arthritis.

 Last medically reviewed: January 2025